Monster Strike (TV series)

 Monster Strike (モンスターストライク, Monsutā Sutoraiku) is an anime series based on the role-playing physics game of the same name developed by Mixi for iOS and Android platforms.
 An anime film adaptation titled Monster Strike The Movie was released on December 10, 2016.
 A second anime film, titled Monster Strike The Movie: Sora no Kanata, was released on October 5, 2018, in Japan.
 A third film Monster Strike the Movie: Lucifer - Zetsubō no Yoake was slated to be released in June 2020, but was delayed to November 6, 2020, due to the COVID-19 pandemic.

 The series' ending theme is a cover of Queen's "We Will Rock You" performed by Japanese vocalist Gloria.
 After a break, the ending theme switched to several songs by White Ash: "Strike", "Knock On Doors In You", "Mad T.Party (1865-2016)", and "Drop", all of which are from the band's August 17, 2016, EP Quest, including "Monster", a song composed for the MS Grand Prix 2016 Championship.

 A second season of Monster Strike has been announced and premiered on April 1, 2017.
 The plot of the second season revolves around Ren, Aoi, Akira, Minami, and a new American transfer student named Mana dealing with problems caused by monsters manifesting in real life outside of the Monster Strike game.
 The season was split into two parts, with Monster Strike The Animation: The Fading Cosmos premiering on October 7, 2017.

 The Monster Strike anime got its first spin-off on May 3, 2017, with the A Rhapsody Called Lucy -The Very First Song- OVA episode.
 This lead into the MSonic!
 D'Artagnyan's Rise to Fame special mini-series that premiered on June 14, 2017.
 Both A Rhapsody Called Lucy and MSonic! are set in a separate continuity from the main Monster Strike anime.
-An anime television series, titled Monster Strike: Deadverse Reloaded, is set to premiere on October 21, 2025 on Tokyo MX and all other stations nationwide as well as AT-X and BS11.
+An anime television series, titled Monster Strike: Deadverse Reloaded, was aired from October 21 to December 23, 2025 on Tokyo MX and all other stations nationwide as well as AT-X and BS11.
+A second anime television series, titled Mera×Death: The Unusual Love Between Me and the Grim Reaper, is set to premiere on January 5, 2027 on Tokyo MX and all other 10 stations nationwide.